Pediatric Brain Tumor Treatment

 Therapy after surgery depends on the type of tumor.
 Some tumors will not require any additional treatment, and children are monitored with imaging to make sure the tumor does not grow back.
 Some tumors require additional treatment to kill any remaining cells left over from surgery or that are so small they might not have been detected for removal.

 Treatment can include radiation therapy, also known as proton therapy, chemotherapy, or drug therapy, or some combination of all three.
-Patients of Orlando Health Arnold Palmer Hospital for Children receive proton therapy at the Marjorie and Leonard Williams Center for Proton Therapy located at Orlando Health UF Health Cancer Center on the downtown campus of Orlando Health, where Orlando Health Arnold Palmer is located.
+Patients of Orlando Health Arnold Palmer Hospital for Children receive proton therapy at the Marjorie and Leonard Williams Center for Proton Therapy located at Orlando Health Cancer Institute on the downtown campus of Orlando Health, where Orlando Health Arnold Palmer is located.
 Proton therapy provides precision cancer treatment while minimizing harmful side effects and is often recommended for pediatric brain tumor patients.

 Your family might also be offered therapy as part of a clinical research study.
 Our pediatric neuro-oncologists are active in pediatric brain tumor research and make the newest therapy options available to their patients.